yarnpkg/zpm/documentation/src/content/docs/concepts/core/workspaces.md

 - Our CLI accepts a path as optional first argument, provided it contains a `/`.
 As an example, running `yarn ./documentation vite` would run the `vite` binary in the `documentation` workspace.

+- [Workspace profiles](/concepts/profiles), which let you declare in your configuration dependencies that should be automatically added to your workspaces' dependencies.

 Plus various workspace-related commands which you can find in our [CLI reference](http://localhost:4321/cli).